Highlights Of Donegal Bike Tour – Itinerary

 We will meet you at your Bed & Breakfast at 9:30 a.m. for your welcome meeting.
 This morning you will cycle westwards, along Donegal Bay.
 The smell of the sea will soon be all around as you pass quiet bays and inlets.
 Cycle along the narrow Peninsula of St. John’s Point, where you will have the Atlantic Ocean on both your left and right.
 View the remains of Rahan Castle and the Killaghtee Cross.
 Continue to your overnight destination in the bustling fishing village of Killybegs.

 You can choose how much or how little cycling to do today — depending on your mood!
 The stunning area west of Glenties around the villages of Portnoo and Rossbeg is just waiting to be explored.
-Here you can also visit mystical Doon Lough Fort and the late stone age dolmen at Kilclooney.
-Alternatively you can simply relax.
+Here you can stroll along the magnificent golden strand at Nairn where at low tide you can sometimes walk out to tiny Inishkeel Island.
+The late stone age dolmen at Kilclooney is not to be missed.
+Alternatively today, you can simply relax.

 Day 6: Glenties to Annagry.
 48 km